Is IASSC really an independent third-party certification body?

 We offer a number of methods for certification testing.
 Review our How to Get Certified page in order to determine the method that best suites you.

-I want to get certified but need some training first, what next?
+I want to get IASSC Certified but need training first, what should I know?

 Can I certify from another country?